- Clinical science

 Retrograde urethrogram: to rule out suspected urethral injury

-- This should be the first diagnostic step in a patient with suspected traumatic injury to the genitourinary tract!
+- First diagnostic step (before catheterization) in a patient with suspected urethral injury

-- Contrast extravasation from the urethra at point of injury
+- Findings: contrast extravasation from the urethra at point of injury

-Foley catheter placement: in cases of gross hematuria without other signs of urethral injury (see clinical features), a single attempt at Foley catheter placement may be attempted
+- In cases of gross hematuria without other clinical signs of urethral injury, a single attempt at Foley catheter placement may be performed.

-- If any resistance is met, retrograde urethrography must be attempted
+- If any resistance is met, retrograde urethrography should be performed.

 - Hemodynamically stable patients with minor trauma: observe with Foley catheter placement, if needed, for hematuria and/or oliguria